 - Advance our understanding of the digital environments where learning can occur and the associated broadening of when and where teaching and learning can take place

-- Expand the facilities of the Primary School to include redesign of the campus site to address issues such as parking, car line and general safety as well as building a new flexible space that includes an auditorium, dining room and kitchen that will then make possible renovations to the existing entrance, the “gymnatorium” and the library
+- Expand the facilities of the Primary School to include the redesign of the campus site to address issues such as parking, car line, and general safety as well as building a new flexible space that includes an auditorium, dining room, and kitchen that will then make possible renovations to the existing entrance, the “gymnatorium”, and the library

 - Transform current space at Middle School into a comprehensive academic center such as now exists at Upper School

 - Redesign and upgrade Middle School athletic fields and outdoor play areas

 - Develop plans and associated cost estimates and timetable for the phased installation of air conditioning in Primary, Middle, and Upper School classrooms